marshallm94/Local_to_Cloud_ML/README.md

 ## Steps to test if the service is working

 1. Run `$ python test_api.py <instance_public_ip_address>`.
 The accuracy of the test set will be printed.

+# TODO

+* Add a NAT Gateway so the ALB can the be only component in a public subnet (with the Fargate task in private subnets)